-Investment in Enderun is classified as AFS investments because the Company does not exercise significant influence and its holding in Enderun is not sufficient to influence major business decisions (see Note 4).
+Investment in Enderun is classified as AFS investments because the Company does not exercise significant influence and its holding in Enderun is not sufficient to carry major business decisions (see Note 4).

 b.
-Y-mAbs Therapeutics, Inc. (YmAbs)
+YmAbs Therapeutics, Inc. (YmAbs)

-In December 2015, IQHPC invested US\$1.0 million (₱47.1 million) in YmAbs, a clinical stage biotechnology company specializing in developing novel antibody therapeutics to treat cancer.
+In December 2015, IQHPC invested US\$1.0 million (P47.1 million) in YmAbs, a clinical stage biotechnology company specializing in developing novel antibody therapeutics to treat cancer.
 This was classified as an AFS equity investment.

-On November 10, 2016, IQHPC made additional investments to YmAbs amounting to US\$.75 million (₱36.5 million).
-In November 2016, IQHPC transferred its investment of 399,544 shares of common stock in YmAbs to Al.
+In November 10, 2016, IQHPC made additional investments to YmAbs amounting to US\$0.75 million (₱37.3 million).
+In November 2016, IQHPC transferred its investment of 399,544 shares of common stock in YmABs to AI.

-As of December 31, 2016 and 2015, the total investment of the Group in YmAbs amounted to ₱87.0 million (inclusive of foreign exchange adjustment) and ₱47.1 million, respectively.
+As of December 31, 2016 and 2015, the total investment of the Group in YmAbs amounted to $\mathbb{P}87.0$ million and $\mathbb{P}47.1$ million, respectively.